Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Introduction

-On the other hand Theorem \ref{mainb} quantifies the work of A. Naber-D. Valtorta \cite{NaberValtorta}, which bounds the size of the singular set of area minimizing hypersurfaces in dimensions $n+1\geq 8$.
+On the other hand Theorem \ref{mainb} quantifies the work of A. Naber and D. Valtorta \cite{NaberValtorta}, which bounds the size of the singular set of area minimizing hypersurfaces in dimensions $n+1\geq 8$.

 One of our main motivations comes from the existence theory for minimal hypersurfaces.
 For simplicity let us focus on closed Riemannian $3$-manifolds.
-Many recent works revolving around Yau's conjecture for minimal surfaces, which asks for the existence of infinitely many minimal surfaces in any closed $3$-manifold \cite{Yauproblemsection}, led to the realization that closed embedded minimal surfaces abound in closed $3$-manifolds.
-F. C. Marques and A. Neves \cite{MaNeinfinity} initiated a program to develop the min-max theory of Almgren-Pitts as an approach to the conjecture.
-Later K. Irie-Marques-Neves \cite{IrieMaNe}, Chodosh-C. Mantoulidis \cite{ChodMant}, X. Zhou \cite{Zhoumultiplicityone} proved the generic case of Yau's conjecture, and we settled the general case in \cite{AntoineYau}.
+Many recent works revolving around S.-T. Yau's conjecture for minimal surfaces, which asks for the existence of infinitely many minimal surfaces in any closed $3$-manifold \cite{Yauproblemsection}, led to the realization that closed embedded minimal surfaces abound in closed $3$-manifolds.
+F.C.
+Marques and A. Neves \cite{MaNeinfinity} initiated a program to develop the min-max theory of Almgren-Pitts as an approach to the conjecture.
+Later K. Irie, F.C.
+Marques and A. Neves \cite{IrieMaNe}, O. Chodosh and C. Mantoulidis \cite{ChodMant}, X. Zhou \cite{Zhoumultiplicityone} proved the generic case of Yau's conjecture, and we settled the general case in \cite{AntoineYau}.
 One important aspect of min-max theory is that in a closed $3$-manifold, one can construct of a sequence $\{\Sigma_p\}_{p\in \mathbb{N}}$ of closed embedded minimal surfaces playing the role of non-linear geometric eigenfunctions.
 How geometrically complicated are these minimal hypersurfaces?
 As a Morse theoretic heuristic suggests, each $\Sigma_p$ has natural Morse index bounds \cite{MaNeindexbound, ChodMant, Zhoumultiplicityone}.
 It means that, in order to understand $\Sigma_p$, it is crucial to study the relation between the geometry of a minimal surface and its Morse index.
-The following conjecture of Marques, Neves and Schoen fits into that picture: if a closed manifold $(M^{n+1},g)$ has positive Ricci curvature, then any closed smoothly embedded minimal hypersurface $\Sigma^n \subset M$ should satisfy for some $C$ depending only on $(M,g)$:
+The following conjecture of F.C.
+Marques, A. Neves and R. Schoen fits into that picture: if a closed manifold $(M^{n+1},g)$ has positive Ricci curvature, then any closed smoothly embedded minimal hypersurface $\Sigma^n \subset M$ should satisfy for some $C$ depending only on $(M,g)$:

 where $b^1(\Sigma)$ is the first Betti number over $\mathbb{R}$.
 In this paper, without assuming conditions on the ambient curvature, we find the first upper bound on the genus of these minimal surfaces $\Sigma_p$: since $\Sigma_p$ has area growing as $p^{1/3}$ and index at most $p$, we have as a corollary of Theorem \ref{maina} that for a constant $C=C(g)$,